NVIDIA/NeMo-Guardrails/docs/user_guides/guardrails-library.md

-### AutoGuard
+### AutoAlign

-NeMo Guardrails provides an interface for using the AutoAlign AI's AutoGuard guardrails (you need to have the `AUTOGUARD_API_KEY` environment variable set).
+NeMo Guardrails provides an interface for using the AutoAlign's guardrails (you need to have the `AUTOGUARD_API_KEY` environment variable set).